remlapmot/remlapmot.github.io/content/post/2025-07-05-quarto-profiles-for-tutorials/index.en.md

 And that's it.

-You can find the full source code in my example repo [here](https://github.com/remlapmot/tutorial-quarto-profiles).
-This also contains a tutorial document including the 4 languages in the same document using the embed shortcode as I described in [another previous post](https://remlapmot.github.io/post/2025/multi-engine-quarto/).
+You can find the full source code in my example repo [here](https://github.com/remlapmot/tutorial-quarto-profiles) and their rendered output can be viewed from [here](https://remlapmot.github.io/tutorial-quarto-profiles/).
+This repo also contains a tutorial document including the 4 languages in the same document using the embed shortcode as I described in [another previous post](https://remlapmot.github.io/post/2025/multi-engine-quarto/).
+A screenshot of the questions and solutions documents from this approach [is shown above](#top).

 ## An honorable mention about dynamic metadata